Attributing your sales to a specific campaign can be tricky.

 Attribution can help you understand the effectiveness of your advertising.

-It's a tool that allows you to measure how much of your company's sales are coming from each touchpoint, enabling you to optimize your and improve results across the board.
+It's a tool that allows you to measure how much of your company's sales are coming from each touchpoint, enabling you to optimize your

 Attribution is also important because it can help you gauge how effective your marketing strategies are overall.